 10 Spring Cleaning Tips that Can Prep Your House Sell

 Spring is here and it's time to clean your house!
 For homeowners who are planning to sell their home soon, spring cleaning is more important than ever, because it's a part of the staging process.
 Home staging can help you sell your home more quickly and may encourage better offers.
+If you have time to clean before your house is listed, that's great.
+If you are short on time, you may want to hire a professional house cleaner.
+This list should help you determine which option is best for you.

 Clutter can make a home seem dark and dirty, even if it's recently been cleaned.
 Before removing the clutter in your home, conduct a walk through and identify all the different hot spots for clutter on your property.